Handling uploads with React | laravel-medialibrary | Spatie

 First off, make sure you have [enabled Vapor support in Laravel](./processing-uploads-on-the-server#enabling-vapor-support).

-You will also need to set the vapor
+You will also need to set the `vapor` prop in your components.

-##Usage with Inertia
+### Usage with Inertia

 When using the components in repository that uses Inertia, the setup is very similar to the asynchronous setup.